Last updated on June 28, 2022 3:42 am

 You need pliers in your tool box.

-Pliers are surprisingly flexible tools and the many types available means that the more you have, the more you can do.
+Pliers are surprisingly flexible tools and with the many types available you can get more done.

 More information: